rocketlend/protocol/README.md

   borrow from the target pool).
 If the target pool belongs to the same lender, this can be done up to the lender's allowance for transfers without requiring available funds in the target pool
-- Withdraw RPL stake or claim RPL or ETH rewards (after repaying any debt) from their node to their balance in Rocket Lend.
-This includes handling Merkle rewards
 - Withdraw ETH rewards and/or unstaked ETH from their node to their balance in Rocket Lend.
 This includes handling minipool distributions and refunds, and fee distributor distributions
+- Withdraw RPL and ETH Merkle rewards from Rocket Pool into the borrower's Rocket Lend balance
-- Withdraw RPL and/or ETH from Rocket Lend to their borrower address, as long as they remain within the borrow limit
+- Withdraw RPL and/or ETH from Rocket Lend to their borrower address.
+The available RPL (in Rocket Lend and staked on their node) after withdrawing must cover the borrower's total debt (including interest), and the available ETH must be sufficient for the borrow limit check (described below).
+  Withdrawal is disallowed if the borrower has debt in an expired pool.
 - Deposit ETH from their balance in Rocket Lend back onto their Rocket Pool node
 - Exit Rocket Lend by changing their node's primary and RPL withdrawal